bharatltech/mystmd/01-paper.md

 ### 2.1 Mathematical Concepts and Terminology

-In mathematics, afunctionis a mapping from a setAinto a setBsuch that each element ofAis mapped into a unique element ofB.
-The setAis called thedomain off.
-The set of all elements ofBmapped to elements ofAbyfis called therange (orcodomain) off, and is denoted byf(A)
+In mathematics, a function is a mapping from a set A into a setB such that each element of A is mapped into a unique element of B. The set A  is called the domain off.
+The set of all elements of B mapped to elements of A by f is called the range (or codomain) off, and is denoted by f(A)

-Iffis a function fromAintoB, then we write:
+If f is a function from A into B, then we write:

 ```
-f:A→B
+f : A → B
 ```
-We also write the equationf(a) =bto mean that thevalue(orresult) from applying functionfto an elementa∈Ais an elementb∈B.
+We also write the equation f(a) = b  to mean that the value(or result) from applying function f to an element  a∈A is an element  b∈B.

-A functionf:A→Bisone-to-one(orinjective) if and only if distinct elements of Aare mapped to distinct elements ofB.
-That is,f(a) =f(a′) if and only ifa=a′.
+A function f : A → B is one-to-one(or injective) if and only if distinct elements of A are mapped to distinct elements of B. That is f(a) = f(a′) if and only if a=a′.

-A functionf:A→Bisonto (orsurjective) if and only if, for every elementb∈B, there is some elementa∈Asuch thatf(a) =b.
+A function f : A → B is onto (or surjective) if and only if, for every element b∈B, there is some element a∈A such that f(a) = b.

-A functionf:A→Bis aone-to-one correspondence(orbijection) if and only iff is one-to-one and onto.
+A function f : A → B is a one-to-one correspondence(orbijection) if and only if f is one-to-one and onto.

-Given functionsf:A→Bandg:B→C, thecompositionoffandg, writteng◦f,
+Given functions f : A → B and g : B→C, the composition of f and g , written g◦f ,
-is a function fromAintoC such that
+is a function from A into C such that

 ```
 (g◦f)(a) =g(f(a)).
 ```
-A functionf−^1 :B→Ais aninverseoff:A→Bif and only if, for everya∈A,
-f−^1 (f(a)) =a.
+A function f⁻¹ : B → A is an inverse of f : A → B if and only if, for every a ∈ A, f⁻¹ (f(a)) = a.

 An inverse exists for any one-to-one function.

-If functionf :A→Bis a one-to-one correspondence, then there exists an inverse functionf−^1 :B→Asuch that, for everya∈A,f−^1 (f(a)) =aand that, for every b∈B,f(f−^1 (b)) =b.
-Hence, functions that are one-to-one correspondences are also said to beinvertible.
+If function f : A → B is a one-to-one correspondence, then there exists an inverse function f⁻¹ : B → A such that, for every a ∈ A, f⁻¹ (f(a)) =a and that, for every b ∈ B , f(f⁻¹ (b)) =b.
+Hence, functions that are one-to-one correspondences are also said to be invertible.

-A function⊕: (A×A)→Ais called abinary operation onA.
-We usually write binary operations in infix form:a⊕a′.
-(In computing science, we often call a function ⊕: (A×B)→Ca binary operation as well.)
+A function ⊕ : (A×A) → A is called a binary operation on A. We usually write binary operations in infix form : a ⊕ a′ .
+(In computing science, we often call a function ⊕  : (A×B)→C a binary operation as well.)

-Let⊕be a binary operation on some setAandx,y, andzbe elements ofA.
+Let ⊕ be a binary operation on some set A and x, y, and z be elements of A.

+- Operation ⊕ is associative if and only if (x ⊕ y) ⊕ z = x ⊕ (y ⊕ z) for any x, y, and z.
-- Operation⊕isassociativeif and only if (x⊕y)⊕z=x⊕(y⊕z) for anyx,y,
+- Operation ⊕ is commutative (also called symmetric) if and only if x ⊕ y=y ⊕ x for any x and y.
-    andz.
-- Operation⊕iscommutative(also calledsymmetric) if and only ifx⊕y=y⊕x
-    for anyxandy.
-- An elementeof setAis aleft identityof⊕if and only ife⊕x=xfor anyx, a right identityif and only ifx⊕e=x, and anidentityif and only if it is both a left and a right identity.
-An identity of an operation is sometimes called aunit of the operation.
+- An element e of set A is a left identity of ⊕ if and only if e ⊕ x=x for any x, a right identity if and only if x ⊕ e=x, and an identity if and only if it is both a left and a right identity.
+An identity of an operation is sometimes called a unit of the operation.
-- An elementzof setAis aleft zeroof⊕if and only ifz⊕x=zfor anyx, a right zeroif and only ifx⊕z=z, and azero if and only if it is both a right and a left zero.
+- An element z of set A is a left zero of ⊕ if and only if z ⊕ x=z for any x, a right zero if and only if x ⊕ z=z, and a zero if and only if it is both a right and a left zero.
-- Ifeis the identity of⊕andx⊕y=efor somexandy, thenxis aleft inverse ofyandyis aright inverse ofx.
-Elementsxandyare inverses of each other ifx⊕y=e=y⊕x.
+- If e is the identity of ⊕ and x ⊕ y=e for some x and y, then x is a left inverse of y and y is aright inverse of x.
+Elements x and y are inverses of each other if x ⊕ y=e=y ⊕ x.
-- If⊕is anassociativeoperation, then⊕andAare said to form asemigroup.
+- If ⊕ is an associative operation, then ⊕ and A are said to form a semigroup.
-- A semigroup that also has anidentityelement is called amonoid.
+- A semigroup that also has an identity element is called a monoid.
-- If every element of a monoid has an inverse then the monoid is called agroup.
+- If every element of a monoid has an inverse then the monoid is called a group.
-- If a monoid or group is also commutative, then it is said to beAbelian.
+- If a monoid or group is also commutative, then it is said to be Abelian.

 ### 2.2 Function Definitions

-Note: Mathematicians usually refer to the positive integers as thenatural numbers.
+Note: Mathematicians usually refer to the positive integers as the natural numbers.
 Computing scientists usually include 0 in the set of natural numbers.

-Consider the factorial functionfact.
+Consider the factorial function fact.
 This function can be defined in several ways.
-For any natural number, we might definefactwith the equation
+For any natural number, we might define fact with the equation

 ```
 fact(n) = 1× 2 × 3 ×···×n